fjcaetano/pelican_admin/README.md

 	python manage.py migrate pelican_admin

+Now, you must tell pelican_admin what's the path to you pelican blog.
+In your settings.py you must add:

+	PELICAN_PATH = '/path/to/your/blog'
+	PELICAN_SETTINGS = 'your_pelican_settings.py # Optional.
+The default value is 'pelicanconf.py'

 Make sure your pelican service is running in `autoreload` mode:

 	pelican /path/to/your/blog -s /path/to/pelican/settings -r &